wjkaufman/bequester/README.md

 ## To do

 - Create database setup, incorporate into app
+- add timeouts, request IDs for database stuff (so it works well...)
 - Make components for people, connect bequests and people
 - Add import/export functionality so I can include spreadsheet, export lists of bequests, etc.
 - Make everything pretty with bootstrap